Universal Reduced-Operator Method and High-Order Global Curvature Bounds: Introduction

 In section~\ref{SectionHigh}, we utilize the notion of GCB for describing the curvature of high-order derivatives (starting from order zero) of a nonlinear operator between Euclidean vector spaces.
 We introduce the \textit{integral smoothing} of GCB that allows us to effectively bound the Taylor approximation of the operator.
 Finally, we prove several basic properties of the new characterisitcs of high-order curvature, such as their monotonicity and convexity, that will be useful for our analysis.

 In section~\ref{SectionReduced} we study the Composite Variational Inequality problem.
 We use the notion of the Reduced Operator to develop a new algorithm~\eqref{AlgorithmMain} for solving such problems.
 Its computation needs a solution of an auxiliary {\em doubly regularized} subproblem, which seems to be new.
 The method is universal, so it does not need any information about the particular target problem class, except the order $p \geq 1$ of the derivatives of the operator to be used in the computations.
+Note that the case $p = 0$ corresponds to the existing well-established Extragradient method~\cite{nemirovski2004prox}, which is not covered by our construction.

 The most important example of $p = 1$ correspond to using only the Jacobian of the target operator and can be effectively implemented in practice.
 We prove global convergence rates of our method in terms of the reduced operator norm, and in terms of the accuracy certificates that bound the corresponding \textit{merit function} for our problem.
 We describe the complexity of our algorithm in terms of the GCB of high-order derivatives, which is very general and does not specify any particular bounds on their growth.
 At the same time, we show that in all standard cases, such as H\"older continuity of a certain derivative of the operator, our rate matches the optimal one, known for variational problems in the literature~\cite{bullins2022higher,lin2025perseus,jiang2025generalized,adil2022optimal,nesterov2023high}.